docsforadobe/after-effects-scripting-guide/docs/project.rst

 **Description**

-Creates and returns a new PlaceholderItem and adds it to the project’s items array.
+Creates and returns a new PlaceholderItem and adds it to the project's items array.
 Same as the File > Import > Placeholder command.

 **Parameters**